"Five Things you Need to Know" is a Patch column that provides readers with information at a glance on the upcoming day.

 - Share your thoughts on your community in a blog.
 Click here to get started.

-What else is happening in the community today and this week?
-Tell us in the comments' section.
+What else is happening in the community today and this weekend?
+Tell us in the comments' section below.